RationAI/crc_ml-provenance/README.md

 ## Provenance Generation

-Due to the heavy focus on configuration-driven approach a significant portion of the experiments can be documented by a provenance by defining the inputs (configuration file), the function (source code) and the outputs (output files).
-The configuration file details the modules and parameters used, whilst the source code defines the logic of individual modules and functions used.
-In our example, in the generated provenance documentation the source code is expressed as a git commit hash.
-For deterministic processes this is usually enough.
+Due to the heavy focus on configuration-driven approach a significant portion of the experiments execution can be documented by preserving the inputs (configuration file, WSIs), the function (source code) and the outputs (output files).
+The configuration file details the modules and parameters used, whilst the source code defines the logic of individual modules and executed functions.
+In our example, the generated provenance documents the source code as a git commit hash, which is enough for deterministic parts of the computation.

-In case we use a module with randomness (e.g. data splitting, data sampling) we need to retrieve and store the results of these random operations.
-For this purpose we have decided to use a simple logging approach.
-We export key-value pairs of interest into a structured JSON log to be subsequently processed by a provenanace generation script.
+In case of a module including randomness (e.g. data splitting, data sampling), we need to retrieve and store the results of these random operations.
+For this purpose, we have decided to use a simple logging approach.
+We export key-value pairs of interest into a structured JSON log during the workflow execution, which is  subsequently processed by a provenanace generation script to generate provenance in accordance to the proposed provenance model.
+The following summarize required logging functionality for each part of the ML workflof:

 - **Preprocessing** - no special logging is needed as the entire process is fully deterministic.
-As such only the configuration file, github repository URL, and the output file are necessary for provenanace generation.
-Only a hashed content of the output dataset will be presented in the final provenance.
+As such, the configuration file, github repository URL, and the output file are necessary for provenanace generation.
+Only a hashed content of the output dataset will be included in the generated provenance.

-- **Training** - in order to validate reproducibility of an experiment we log the states of the following objects: Datasource (hashed content of data split sets), Generator (hashed sampled entries for each epoch), Model (training and validation metric at the end of an epoch; checkpoints).
+- **Training** - in order to validate an experiment, we log the states of the following objects: Datasource (hashed content of data split sets), Generator (hashed sampled entries for each epoch), Model (training and validation metric at the end of an epoch; checkpoints).

 - **Predictions** - fully deterministic process.
 We log the inputs (model checkpoint and dataset), logic (git commit hash) and outputs (HDF5 file with predictions).